hlf-go/fabrics/README.md

 # Introduction

 These assets will be deprecated.
-In future, please refer to github.com/hyperledger/fabric-samples for example infrastructure.
+Please refer to https://github.com/hyperledger/fabric-samples for example infrastructure.

 # Disclaimers